 Length: 8-10 typed pages, double-spaced in 12-point type, stapled, with pages numbered.

-Choose one of the following topics and write a complete, well-developed, and coherent argument, which defines the applicable significance of any key terms you use, supplies evidence and illustrative examples from the texts to support your claims, and provides clear and consistent criteria for making judgments and drawing inferences.
-Your treatment should discuss in depth three of the works studied this semester.
-(You may allude to any number of other works incidentally for the purpose of providing examples or counter-examples for your main argument.)
-You are encouraged to do further research, and any information or insights you receive from outside sources should be fully referenced with footnotes and bibliography.
+Choose one of the following topics and write a complete, well-developed, and coherent argument, which defines the significance of any key terms you apply, supplies evidence and illustrative examples from the texts to support your claims, and provides clear and consistent criteria for making judgments and drawing inferences.
+Your treatment should discuss in depth at least two and not more than three of the works studied this semester.
+(You may allude to any number of other works incidentally for the purpose of providing examples or counter-examples for your main argument).
+You are encouraged to do further research, and any information you receive from outside sources should be fully referenced with footnotes and bibliography.

 - If, during the Middle Ages, women were traditionally excluded from the exercise of power on the basis of their presumed physical, moral, intellectual, and spiritual inferiority to men, consider the different strategies and tactics that individual women employed at different times to take control of their lives through the exercise of writing.
 Show how some were even able to convert perceived weaknesses into strengths.